kodeskillet/SIFIKS/readme.md

 ## About SIFIKS

-SIFIKS is a QNA Forum and Information System regarding medical and health topics.
+SIFIKS is a web-based QNA Forum and Information System regarding medical and health topics.

 Build in hopes of helping users to find health and medical information such as :